Vision-X/HP_DMI_Tool_Guide/README.md

 8) Wizard should be complete.

-9) Shut down PC, remove the bootable USB drive / DMI tool, start computer.
+9) Shut down PC, remove the bootable USB drive / DMI tool, and restart the computer.

 10) All HP pre-BIOS errors/countdowns/lockouts should now be resolved.